Rain and hail hit St. Louis area, with more possible

 “It will probably clear the area before then,” said Jared Maples, a meteorologist at the National Weather Service office in Weldon Spring.

-Forecasters warned thunderstorms could also develop Sunday afternoon and into the evening, with hail again possible.
+Forecasters warned that thunderstorms could also develop Sunday afternoon and into the evening, with hail again possible.